awestover/enchantedForest/story/story1_kevin.md

 ...

-Bob stood next to the teleporter with a grin.
-Mercury had outfitted him in an emerald trenchcoat, with arm guards and a light metal breastplate underneath.
+Bob stood next to the stone pillar with a grin.
+Mercury had outfitted him with an emerald trenchcoat, with arm guards and a light metal breastplate underneath.
 He had a bandolier stocked with potions and throwing knives, in addition to two long diamas daggers strapped to his legs.
 After hearing about the details of the kirin battle, the supplier decided that Bob would be better off lightly armored, to fit his fast-paced fighting style.

 Buchanan was dressed in a similar fashion, and given a crossbow to provide support from the sidelines.